scale-it/algo-builder/examples/multisig/README.md

 goal clerk multisig signprogram -L <path>/signed.msig -a addr2 -A <multisig_hash> -d ~/<data_directory>
 ```

-The logic sig file generated above is a raw binary file which is not readable.
+The logic sig file generated using the commands above is a binary file.
+To use it, you have to store it in the `/assets` directory.
+You can also decompile it to a readable format (command provided below) and save it to `/assets`.

  To disassemble the signed multisig binary
 ```bash
 goal clerk compile -D <path>/signed.msig
 ```
-Paste the above output in `examples/multisig/assets/<file_name>.mlisg`
+Paste the above output in `examples/multisig/assets/<file_name>.msig`

 You need to ***save the signed logic signature file in `examples/multisig/assets` directory***.
 The file must have ***.msig*** extension.